 Health screening benefit

-Many critical illness insurance policies include a health screening benefit.
-This benefit provides an annual cash payment to the insured when they receive eligible wellness screenings.
+Many critical illness insurance policies include a health screening benefit that provides an annual cash payment to the insured when they complete an eligible wellness screening.
+Some policies may extend health screening benefits to a covered spouse and/or dependents as well.

 Multiple diagnosis or recurrence